 According to Eric T. Wagner ‒ 8 out of 10 entrepreneurs who start businesses fail within the first 18 months.
 These are some concerning stats which will certainly scare most of the parents, who will in return scare their kids away from starting businesses of their own.
-So, how can we simulate our kids to become entrepreneurs in today’s society?
+So, how can we stimulate our kids to become entrepreneurs in today’s society?

 Teach your kids skills which will help them become successful adults.

-Self-discipline ‒ Your child should learn about money, chores, homework and time management.
+Self-discipline ‒ Your child should learn about money, chores, homework, and time management.
 They should understand that there are negative consequences for misbehavior as well as positive ones for behaving well.

 Social skills ‒ Be an example for your kid.
 Demonstrate how to use social skills effectively and praise them when they do.

 Healthy decision making ‒ Kids need help making healthy decisions on their own, so work together on developing a healthy solution.
-The important thing is not making all their decisions for them but guiding them instead.
+The important thing is not making all their decisions for them, but guiding them instead.

 Impulse control ‒ Teach your children how to control their behavior in several ways.
 Provide them with feedback on their actions and praise them for doing well.